“What are you talking about, I don’t have a sister!”

 Dolly tapped him on the shoulder, “Thank you for the nice walk, Mr Humphries, and I’m sorry about your foot.
 Why I’d wrapped them up in that handkerchief I simply can’t imagine.”
 She gave an unbroken pearly smile.
 “Thank goodness Nurse Bagshot had a first aid kit in her rucksack.”

 “It was my fault,” said Humphries, “if only those damned laces hadn’t broken.”
-He took off a boot and rubbed his foot where a denture-shaped cut lay under a bandage.
+He removed a boot and rubbed his foot where a denture-shaped cut lay under a bandage.
 “A highly unfortunate coincidence!”

 “I say, Humphries,” came the strident voice of the colonel, “what’s the next walk you’re doing?”

-“The Viking Way, two weeks’ time.
+“The Viking Way, in two weeks’ time.
 And don’t worry, Mr Peebles, there won’t be any Vikings!”

 He felt the comforting squeeze of Sandra Bagshot’s hand on his arm.
 “Just rest your foot for a week, won’t you, Maurice?
 It’ll soon heal then.”